-This might be the kitchen sink of rubs, a bit of almost everything.
-It’s a complex, pungent and mildly spicy flavor; perfect to cut through the buttery richness of pork.
-I admit, though, it finds itself, somehow, sprinkled on chicken wings, or during the summer dusted over a little grilled chicken breast.
-Now and then, it might show up on a few grilled veggies, here and there, perhaps grilled corn or a plank or two of potato.
-This works well, too, in a buttermilk marinade for chicken or shrimp.
+And while I developed my Essential Rub for Pork Ribs or Shoulder, I gotta admit it finds itself on chicken wings for parties or during the summer, dusted over grilled chicken breast.
+Now and then, it shows up on a few grilled veggies, maybe grilled corn or a plank or two of potato.
+This rub is great, too, in a buttermilk marinade for chicken or shrimp.

-Feel free to tinker to your heart’s content.
-This blend is heavy on the pepper, which gives it a bit of raw heat, with the other flavors playing a more subtle role.
-It has what I’d describe as a clean taste, sweet heat, but on the mild side, with no herbaceous notes.
+Feel free to tinker to your heart’s content with Essential Rub for Pork Ribs or Shoulder.
+This blend is heavy on the pepper, both black and white, which gives it a bit of raw heat, with the other flavors playing a more subtle role.
+It has what I’d describe as a clean taste, a sweet heat, but on the milder side, with no herbaceous notes or any flavors that “muddy” the taste.
 I’d call it a mix of Down South, with a hint of Southwestern and Cali, all playing together.

 - 1/2 cup brown sugar, tightly packed

-- 2 tablespoon paprika (I like Spanish paprika in this, now & then)
+- 2 tablespoon paprika (I like smoked paprika or blend of both in this, now & then)

 - 1 tablespoon ground black pepper